 Thermal oil production before royalties for the third quarter of 2020 averaged 287,978 bbl/d, an increase of 40% from 206,395 bbl/d for the third quarter of 2019, and an increase of 35% from 212,807 bbl/d for the second quarter of 2020.
 The increase in thermal oil production from the third quarter of 2019 primarily reflected the impact of increased production at Kirby North and Jackfish, and the optimization of steam cycles at Primrose.
-Thermal oil production strategy.
+Thermal oil production increased from the second quarter of 2020 primarily as a result of the Company's curtailment optimization strategy.